(with Gunnar Malmberg and Maarten van Ham)

 Coulter, R., Van Ham, M. and Findlay, A. (2015) Re-thinking residential mobility: Linking lives through time and space, Progress in Human Geography, (In press).

-Nightingale, G. and McCollum, D. (2017) Ethnic variations in internal migration in the UK, 2009-2015.
+Nightingale, G., McCollum, D., Finney, N. and Ernsten, A. (2017) Ethnic variations in internal migration in the UK, 2009-2015.
 ESRC Centre for Population Change Briefing Paper 38, ESRC Centre for Population Change, UK.

 Examining the case for union – borders and immigration

 The Future of the UK and Scotland blog, 24 April 2014